ipfabric/docs/docs/support/known_issues/Vendors/brocade.md

 ---
-description: IP Fabric describes known issues affecting Brocade and how to fix them.
+description: This page describes known issues with Brocade and how to fix them.
 ---

 # Brocade

 **IP Fabric version:** `4.3.x` and newer

 **Description:** Brocade purchased Ruckus Wireless and uses the same MAC OUI.
-In order to discover Brocade devices, we have enabled `Brocade Communications Systems LLC` and `Ruckus Wireless` in the **OUI** table (in **Settings --> Discovery & Snapshots --> Global Configuration --> OUI**).
+To discover Brocade devices, we have enabled `Brocade Communications Systems LLC` and `Ruckus Wireless` in the **OUI** table (in **Settings --> Discovery & Snapshots --> Global Configuration --> OUI**).